 The hotel is perfectly located in the city centre in front of the Marina, 5 minutes walk from the Old Town and just a 10-minute drive from the airport.

-Eva Senses, a 4-star hotel, has 134 rooms and suites with private balconies, a health club & spa, three restaurants and bars, a very picturesque market, barber, and hairdresser, a rooftop with a swimming pool and 7 meeting rooms with a maximum capacity of 300 people.
+Eva Senses, a 4-star hotel, has 134 rooms and suites with private balconies, a health club & spa, three restaurants and bars, a very picturesque market, a barber, and hairdresser, a rooftop with a swimming pool and 7 meeting rooms with a maximum capacity of 300 people.

 My superior room has a sophisticated décor, two double beds, a minibar, LCD TV, kettle, and a balcony with a wonderful view of the marina.
 The bathroom had a really nice shower, bathrobe, slippers, and high-quality toiletries.